goffreder/QuodJS/README.md

-# Quod - Object Oriented JavaScript
+# QuodJS - Object Oriented JavaScript

 A small library to add basic OO features to JavaScript.